eclipse-glsp/glsp-website-source/content/documentation/architecture/content.md

 Each element, whether it is a node or an edge, has a unique ID and a type.
 The graphical model elements are organized in a tree, as defined by the parent-child relationship between elements.

 The graphical model is typically composed of the following elements.
-However, these base classes can be extended by adopters, e.g. to be augmented with new custom element types and properties (see #REF Extending the Graphical Model).
+However, these base classes can be extended by adopters, e.g. to be augmented with new custom element types and properties (see [Extending the Graphical Model]({{< ref "modelExtension" >}})).

 - **GModelRoot**: Each graphical model must have exactly one root
   - **GShapeElement**: A graphical element is represented by a shape with visual bounds (position and size).